• /

 Platforms: Windows

-Malice and Greed is a dark tactical RPG that also is kind of a monster collecting game.
-Its combat system has lots of depth with a bunch of different skills you can choose from.
-There are multiple damage types, including Physical, Fire, Ice, Arcane, Lightning, and Gun.
+Malice and Greed is a dark tactical RPG and a monster collecting game.
+Its combat system has a lot of depth and many different skills you can choose from.
+Multiple damage types include Physical, Fire, Ice, Arcane, Lightning, and Gun.
 This, combined with the rotating team and the typical randomized roguelike upgrades, offers a ton of gameplay variety.
-Malice and Greed is available in Early Access on Steam and has positive reviews from the players.

 Bitgun